HUMERUS ANATOMY

 • Articulates with the head of the radius

-• Allows rotation and flexion of the forearm at the elbow joint
+• Allows rotation and flexion of your forearm at the elbow joint

 • Location: Medial side of the humeral condyle